 When you see them sprouting remove the lid and you no longer need the bottom heat.

-You may have seeds that have different germination time frames so it is best if you remove you the ones sprouted to outside and keep the un-sprouted under the cover and on the heat.
+You may have seeds that have different germination time frames so when you seed and put some of the same seed in one containers, keep plants that have the same germination time frame together.
+When they sprout you can uncover and keep the un-sprouted under the cover and on the heat.

 In the photo below you see the trays in the back still covered and the planted pots in front outside of the trays.